Skip to Content

 A practicing artist known for her evocative work with Metals/Jewelry/CAD-CAM, Strzelec earned her BFA and MFA from the Tyler School of Art at Temple University.
 Her often narrative work consists of wearable objects created via 3D modeling, 3D printing, LASER cutting, sewing, and other methods.
 Strzelec’s work has been featured in exhibitions in the US and abroad, including her latest solo exhibition entitled 365 Grams at the Baltimore Jewelry Center in Baltimore, Maryland.
 Other recent exhibitions include:

-• High Low High, Heidi Lowe Gallery, Lewes Delaware (forthcoming May 2024)
+• High Low High, Heidi Lowe Gallery (Lewes, DE).

-• Tincal Challenge 2022: Jewelry and Literature, Tincal Lab, first installed in Porto Portugal and traveled to Bucharest Romania, Gothenburg Sweden, and Rome Italy.
+• Tincal Challenge 2022: Jewelry and Literature, Tincal Lab.
+The exhibition was first installed in Porto, Portugal, and traveled to Bucharest, Romania; Gothenburg, Sweden; and Rome, Italy.

-• Plan B Art Project, traveling abortion access-themed exhibition raising funds for Planned Parenthood, Little D Gallery Oklahoma City, OK, Rebecca Meyer’s Gallery Baltimore MD, Gallery I/O New Orleans LA, Robert Goodman Gallery Zion IN, Salt Hill Gallery Fargo ND, Graver’s Lane Gallery, Chestnut Hill PA, Shauna Burke, Curator
+• Plan B Art Project, a traveling abortion access-themed exhibition raising funds for Planned Parenthood curated by Shauna Burke.
+Little D Gallery (Oklahoma City, OK), Rebecca Meyer’s Gallery (Baltimore, MD), Gallery I/O (New Orleans, LA), Robert Goodman Gallery (Zion, IN), Salt Hill Gallery (Fargo, ND), and Graver’s Lane Gallery (Chestnut Hill, PA).

-Strelec’s work is included in the permanent collection of the Museum of Arts and Design, Fuller Craft Museum, Racine Art Museum, and the private collection of the late Secretary of State Madeleine Albright.
+Strzelec’s work is included in the permanent collections of the Museum of Arts and Design, Fuller Craft Museum, and Racine Art Museum, and the private collection of the late Secretary of State Madeleine Albright.

 You can see more of Strzelec’s work on her website and her Instagram account.